 It may or may not come as a surprise to you, but our University allows you the opportunity to be the recipient of a multitude of awards.
 So what are these sneaky student prizes?
 We spoke to Bec Stone from the Office of Alumni and Philanthropy to get the inside scoop.

 A lot of the academic awards are based on either your WAM or GPA.
 Wondering WTH is a WAM or GPA?
 Let us enlighten you.
 WAM stands for Weighted Average Mark and is calculated by using the average of all your relevant grades.
 In contrast, the more widely known Grade Point Average (GPA) is the averages of the types of grades you receive (Pass, Credit, Distinction etc).
 As a titbit, WAM is what is used to determine your eligibility in Honours!

-The Faculty Commendation List is an award available to University of Newcastle students across all faculties.
-In order to get on the highly esteemed list, you need to complete a minimum of 40 units, and depending on the Faculty, achieve either a GPA of 6.5 or a WAM of 77 across all courses in the year.
+The College Commendation List is an award available to University of Newcastle students across all degrees.
+In order to get on the highly esteemed list, you need to complete a minimum of 40 units, and depending on the College, achieve either a minimum GPA or WAM.

 This commendation will be listed on your academic record, Official Transcript and Australian Higher Education Graduation Statement (AHEGS) when you graduate.
 So, there are plenty of opportunities to show off your academic prowess!

 Graduation is already a momentous occasion, so why not top it off with some bling around your neck?
 If you’re a high achieving undergraduate student and about to graduate with near stellar grades, you may be awarded a prestigious University Medal.
 To be eligible for these medals, you’ll need an overall WAM of 85 or greater, as well as completing a minimum of fifty percent of your program at Uni Newcastle.
 College/School Prizes & Awards